Let’s start with the basics. What is PlotX?

 Market End Time - This is the time when a market stops accepting predictions from the users, and is awaiting results.

-Hourly markets have a gap of 2 hours between the Market Start Time and the Market Closing Time.
-Daily markets have a gap of 2 days and weekly markets have a gap of 2 weeks between the Market Start Time and the Market Closing Time.
+4 Hour markets have a gap of 8 hours between the Market Start Time and the Market Closing Time.
+Daily markets and weekly markets have a gap of 2 days and 2 weeks respectively between the Market Start Time and the Market Closing Time.

 Hence, in every market duration, we have one iteration of the same duration between the Market Start Time (when the market becomes live) and the Market End Time (when the market stops accepting predictions).
 And then, one more iteration between the Market End Time and the Market Closing Time (when the winners of the market are decided).